 And as mentioned previously the more product you can get onto a pallet or shipping container means that there are more orders getting to your customers faster.

-It is worth spending the time now to ensure that your package sizes and packaging are optimized.
+It is worth spending the time now to ensure that your package sizes and packaging are optimized for last mile delivery.
 Especially when you get in to the heat and stress of the Holiday period you must already have processes in place to ensure that this package optimization continues.

 The result will be a better customer experience, better environmental stewardship, lower costs, higher profitability, faster delivery, and increased capacity for growth.
-Your customers, your company and your carriers will all be better off for your effort.
+Your customers, your company and your carriers will all be better off for your effort in last mile delivery.

 It’s a win-win-win!